andreadsw/my-hangman-app/README.md

-## Basic react my Hangman app
+## Basic react my Hangman Game app

 Play the game!
-You can always uses (“apple”) as the secret word.

 ### On this project